shanekm/Interfaces/IDisposableProject/ReadMe.txt

 .dotMemory - JetBrains for viewing memory allocation

 IMPORTANT
-Is a resources/class you're using implements IDisposible you need to use it correctly and/or also implement IDisposable
+Use IDispossable when it's a resource.
+Or a class you're using implements IDisposible (like reader etc) you need to use it correctly and/or also implement IDisposable

 WHAT HAPPENDS WHEN YOU DON'T DISPOSE?
 - file locks and event handlers